mhalder4/svg-logo-maker-challenge/README.md

 ## Installation
 The pertinent files for the project, including this README can all be found in the Github repository located at: https://github.com/mhalder4/svg-logo-maker-challenge.
 ## Usage
 This program runs in the terminal using Node.JS.
+Before being run, ```npm install``` should be used to install all the necessary packages.
 Once run, it asks the user to input a desired 1-3 character piece of text, a text color, a shape, and a shape color.
 Once these have been entered with valid inputs, the program will create a logo for the user following these guidelines and place it in another folder.

 ![A gif of the program running.](./assets/gifs/SVG-logo-maker-challenge.gif)
 ## Credits